Andiministrator/aGTM/README.md

 ## Changelog ##

-- Version 1.1, *31.05.2024*
+- Version 1.1, *04.06.2024*
-  - Improved functions for Custom GTM Template use
+  - Improved functions for Custom GTM Template usage
-  - New Custom GTM Template for providing Device and Page Infos and Bot Detection
+  - New Custom GTM Template for vPageview or State Events (providing Device and Page Infos and Bot Detection)
+  - **Attention!** The default values of `dlStateEvents` and `vPageview` have changed from `true` to `false`!

 - Version 1.0.1, *28.05.2024*
   - Bugfix in config function (if cfg.consent hasn't exist)